mouseless/governance/roles.md

 Rules;

-- A person can have only one legal role
+- A person may have zero or one legal role
-- People without a legal role has default permissions in Discord

 ## Functional